Wander Franco: 2021 season

 On June 20, 2021, the Rays announced that Franco would be promoted to the major leagues, prior to the team’s series against the Boston Red Sox.
 He was formally selected to the 40-man roster on June 22.
 Franco made his MLB debut the same day.
 In the game, Franco recorded his first career hit, home run, and RBI on a three-run shot off of Red Sox starter Eduardo Rodríguez in the fifth inning.
+At 20 years and 113 days old, Franco was the second-youngest player (after B. J. Upton) to debut for the Rays franchise.

 On August 25, Franco reached base safely for the 26th consecutive game, setting a record for the longest run by a player under 21 years old since 1961.
 On September 7, Franco reached base safely for the 37th consecutive time passing Mickey Mantle’s 36 game on base streak for a player 20-years old or younger.
+Franco's streak ended at 43 consecutive games on September 30, 2021, leaving him tied with Frank Robinson.

 On November 23, 2021, Franco and the Rays agreed to an eleven-year, $182 million contract extension, with a club option of $25 million for a twelfth year.
 At age 20, Franco became the youngest player in baseball history to sign a contract worth at least $100 million, passing Ronald Acuña Jr.'s eight-year, $100 million contract extension signed in 2019.
 Franco's deal was the largest for any player with less than one year of major league service.

 2022 season

 On April 22, 2022, Franco had his first multi home run game against the Boston Red Sox.
 Franco became the youngest player in Tampa Bay Rays franchise history to have a multi homer game, doing so at age 21 and 52 days old.

-On May 31, 2022, Franco was placed on the 10-Day IL due to a strained quadriceps.
+On May 31, Franco was placed on the 10-day injured list due to a strained quadriceps.
 He was activated on June 26.
-On July 9, 2022, Franco was placed on the 10-Day injured list, two days later it was announced Franco would miss 5-8 weeks due to hand surgery.
-On September 9, 2022 he was activated off the injured list.
+On July 9, Franco was placed on the 10-day injured list.
+Two days later, it was announced Franco would miss five to eight weeks due to hand surgery.
+On September 9, he was activated off the injured list.